aktos-io/aecad/docs/troubleshooting.md

 ## Wrong unconnected count

+1. Verify that your footprint has the correct `interconnected-pins` definition, if needed.
+See [this issue](https://github.com/aktos-io/aecad/issues/80#issuecomment-926849140).

-1. Get `connection-list` and verify the relevant pads are calculated in the same net:
+2. Get `connection-list` and verify the relevant pads are calculated in the same net:

   ```ls
   conn-list-txt = []